thenativeweb/roboter/README.md

 Unfortunately, this module can not be used to build itself.
 Hence you have to use `npm` for that.

+To analyze the source code run the following command.

+    $ npm run analyze

+To release a new version run the following command.

     $ npm run publish-patch

-Alternative you may also use `publish-minor` and `publish-major`, depending on the changes you have made.
+Alternatively you may also use `publish-minor` and `publish-major`, depending on the changes you have made.

 ## Standing on the shoulders of giants